What are UTIs?

-A UTI, or urinary tract infection, is an infection that may occur anywhere in the urinary tract.
-This includes the kidneys, ureters, bladder, and urethra.
+A urinary tract infection (UTI) is an infection that can occur in any part of the urinary system, including the kidneys, ureters, bladder, and urethra.

-Urinary tract infections occur when harmful bacteria become more prevalent in the urinary tract than normal, leading to urethra and bladder infections.
+Urinary tract infections occur when harmful microorganisms, usually bacteria become more prevalent in the urinary tract than normal, leading to urethral and bladder infections.

 See a Consultant

-Recurrent urinary tract infections are when an individual has experienced a UTI in their urinary system multiple times.
-This is typically at least three times in six months.
+Recurrent UTIs refer to infections that occur multiple times, usually three or more times within six months.
 This infection is characterised by symptoms reappearing after previous treatment.

-Different risk factors impact women’s chances of getting a UTI:
+The different risk factors impact women’s chances of getting a UTI include:

 • Genetics